JakeBernstein65/urlToVideo/README.md

 1. Go into your terminal and then direct yourself inside of the `urlToVideo` folder

-2. Take all of the URLs you want the output of, and add them to `urls.txt` (one per line)
+2. Take all of the URLs you want the output of, and add them to text files inside of `urls` (one url per line)

+3. Make the first line of your text file the name you want as a directory, and your second line the name you want for your videos

-3. Inside your termianl execute the command `ruby urlToFile.rb`
+4. Inside your termianl execute the command `ruby urlToFile.rb`

-4. Enjoy your content
+5. Enjoy your content